 Q: What is the biggest tip you could give to others looking for a career as an instructor?

 A: My biggest tip for anyone wanting to work in a ski school is work hard.
 Don’t just learn to pass exams, learn to get better.
 The better you understand skiing the better you will get at skiing and the better teacher you will be.
-Which will mean people what to come back and have lessons with you.
+Which will mean people will want to come back and have lessons with you.
 You will make more money and overall have a better time if people are enjoying what you're teaching and getting lots out of it.

+If after reading this interview you're thinking, this sounds like a dream job, I'd love to do this, then why not have a look at one of our instructor courses.
 SnowSkool runs ski instructor courses and snowboard instructor courses in Canada!
 And once you qualify you'll be internationally recognised and the door to other countries will start to creak open too.